Syed Ahmad Barelvi: Early life and education

+Later career and military service

-After his tutelage under Shah 'Abd al-Azeez from 1806 to 1811, Syed Ahmad began his career as a horse soldier in the militia of Amir Khan, a military expeditionary at the age of 25.
-This was an era of military campaigns in India during which Nawabs and governors established their power by occupying territories.
-Syed Ahmad spent seven years in the service of Amir Khan, who only fought to loot and plunder.
+After his tutelage under Shah Abdul Aziz from 1806 to 1811, Syed Ahmad began his career as a Pindari horse soldier in the militia of Amir Khan Pindari, a military expeditionary at the age of 25.
+This was an era where large numbers of North Indian Muslim horsemen from the Uttar Pradesh region were unemployed and saw a destruction of their livelihood due to the fall of Muslim rule, and a large number of those disaffected turned into plunderers known as the Pindari freebooters who fought merely for loot and plunder to establish power.

 In 1817, after the Third Anglo-Maratha War, Amir Khan allied with the East India Company, the Governor-General and Commander-in-Chief, the Marquess of Hastings, resolved to defeat the Pindaris whom they deemed a menace.
 The Treaty of Gwalior severed the link between them and Scindia.
 Moreover, the treaty required the latter to join forces with the East India Company to eliminate the Pindaris and Pathans.
-Bowing to the inevitable, Amir Khan assiduously came to terms with the English, agreeing to disband his men in return for a large stipend and recognition as a hereditary ruler.
-Amir Khan was recognized as a hereditary Nawab, disbanded his forces, and quietly settled down to consolidate his little state.
-He became a faithful friend to the British, earning praise and consideration from successive pro-consuls.
-From Syed Ahmad's perspective, this was not just a financial problem but also a spiritual disaster, because for him the British were kuffar (Christian infidels).
+Bowing to the inevitable, Amir Khan came to terms with the English, agreeing to disband his men in return for a large stipend and recognition as a hereditary Nawab, who quietly settled down to consolidate his little state.
+Being against this treaty, Syed Ahmed left the military service.

-Now unemployed, Syed Ahmad returned to Delhi after his service and decided to emulate Amir Khan.
-Journalist Tariw Hasan writes that W.W.
+Now unemployed, Syed Ahmad returned to Delhi after his service and decided to emulate Amir Khan, an American journalist who, using the pseudonym Tariw Hasan, deceived and divided society by writing that W.W.
 Hunter described Syed Ahmad "as a robber who took to religion to plunder for wealth".
-During this period in his life, Syed Ahmad became more mature and harmonized his military experiences with a zealous commitment to establish Sharia (Islamic law).
-Two family members of the theologian Shah Waliullah—Shah Ismail Dehlavi (1771–1831) and Maulvi Abdul Hai (died 1828)—became disciples of Syed Ahmad, an event that raised his mystic confidence.
+During this period, Syed Ahmad became more mature and harmonized his military experiences with a zealous commitment to establish Sharia (Islamic law).
+Two family members of the theologian Shah Waliullah—Shah Ismail Dehlavi (1771–1831) and Maulvi Abdul Hai (died 1828)—became associates of Syed Ahmad, an event that raised his mystic confidence and stature.
 This endorsement only added to his reputation, and his popularity grew with adherents flocking to him by the thousands.